secondo-database/secondo/Algebras/Conversion/readme.txt

 # make
 # sudo make install
 #
-# If this does not work on Ubuntu, you can use
+# If this do not work on Ubuntu, you can use
 #
 # make all
 # sudo apt-get install unrtf